snigdhasambitak/p2p-storage-cluster/README.md

 # p2p-storage-cluster
-A p2p storage cluster for sharing using consistent hashing
+A p2p storage cluster for sharing keys/files between multiple nodes in a cluster using consistent hashing and chord DHT

 # Implementation Details